Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 I know its looking even worse now.

-But the idea is, you can use any combination of dataType and cellType with `TableViewHandler`.
-You can use another `TableViewCellDecorator` which decorates some other cell with `Person` data or which decorates `ThreeLabelTableViewCell` with some other dataType or some other cell with some other data.
+But the idea is, you can use any combination of data type and cell with `TableViewHandler`.
+You can use another `TableViewCellDecorator` which decorates some other cell with `Person` data or which decorates `ThreeLabelTableViewCell` with some other data type or some other cell with some other data type.
 I hope you get my point 🙄.

 ## Extending TableViewHandler.